System Administrator Learning Path Overview

 Who this path is for

-This learning path is for users who manage users, groups, and authorizations and for those who configure Immuta instances (including data handlers, IAMs, external catalogs, etc.) for their organizations.
+This learning path is for users who manage users, groups, and authorizations for their organization.

 Learning path context

-Although User Admin responsibilities in the Immuta console can be boiled down to managing users, permissions, and groups and authorizations, the problem they solve within an organization is complicated: increasing flexibility while decreasing complexity and friction with data access and control.
+Although System Administrator responsibilities in the Immuta console can be boiled down to managing users, permissions, and groups and authorizations, the problem they solve within an organization is complicated: increasing flexibility while decreasing complexity and friction with data access and control.

 This learning path illustrates how to manage users, permissions, and groups and authorizations, which are used to drive policies and restrict data access.